NickHugi/PyKotor/wiki/TSLPatcher-TLKList-Syntax.md

 # TSLPatcher TLKList Syntax Documentation

+This guide explains how to modify TLK files using TSLPatcher syntax.
+For the complete TLK file format specification, see [TLK File Format](TLK-File-Format).
+For general TSLPatcher information, see [TSLPatcher's Official Readme](TSLPatcher's-Official-Readme).
+For HoloPatcher-specific information, see [HoloPatcher README for Mod Developers](HoloPatcher-README-for-mod-developers.).

 ## Overview

 The `[TLKList]` section in TSLPatcher's changes.ini file enables you to modify TLK (Talk Table) files used throughout KotOR.
 TLK files store all in-game text strings and their associated voiceover sound references.
 The most important TLK file is `dialog.tlk`, which contains all dialog, item descriptions, conversations, and other text displayed in the game.